-TR 10 - Calculating the Fire Resistance of Exposed Wood Members
+TR 10 - Calculating the Fire Resistance of Wood Members and Assemblies

 TR 12 - General Dowel Equations for Calculating Lateral Connection Values

 TR 14 - Designing for Lateral-Torsional Stability in Wood Members

 TR 15 - Calculation of Sound Transmission Parameters for Wood-Framed Assemblies